top of page

 Reception

+As the evening set in, the celebrations moved seamlessly into the reception.
 The newlyweds gathered with their guests around the cake, a beautifully decorated centrepiece that sported different flavours for each of the three layers.

 With the reception in full swing and a few guests already a little worse for wear in the best possible way, we quietly took our leave.
+It had been a day full of laughter, sunshine, and unforgettable moments, the perfect wedding to kick off the summer season of 2025.

-Here's to many more days like this one, full of sunshine, love and stories worth remembering.
+Here's to many more days like this one, full of sunshine, love, and stories worth remembering.

 Comments